Area 51: UFO and other conspiracy theories

 Many of the hypotheses concern underground facilities at Groom or at Papoose Lake (also known as "S-4 location"), 8.5 mi south, and include claims of a transcontinental underground railroad system, a disappearing airstrip nicknamed the "Cheshire Airstrip", after Lewis Carroll's Cheshire cat, which briefly appears when water is sprayed onto its camouflaged asphalt, and engineering based on alien technology.

 In the mid-1950s, civilian aircraft flew under 20,000 feet while military aircraft flew up to 40,000 feet.
 The U-2 began flying above 60,000 feet and there was an increasing number of UFO sighting reports.
 Sightings occurred most often during early evening hours, when airline pilots flying west saw the U-2's silver wings reflect the setting sun, giving the aircraft a "fiery" appearance.
 Many sighting reports came to the Air Force's Project Blue Book, which investigated UFO sightings, through air-traffic controllers and letters to the government.
 The project checked U-2 and later OXCART flight records to eliminate the majority of UFO reports that it received during the late 1950s and 1960s, although it could not reveal to the letter writers the truth behind what they saw.
 Similarly, veterans of experimental projects such as OXCART at Area 51 agree that their work inadvertently prompted many of the UFO sightings and other rumors:

 They believe that the rumors helped maintain secrecy over Area 51's actual operations.
-The veterans deny the existence of a vast underground railroad system, although many of Area 51's operations did occur underground.
+The veterans deny the existence of a vast underground railroad system.

+On 14 October 1988, the syndicated television broadcast UFO Coverup?
+Live introduced Americans to the Majestic 12 hoax.
+It featured the first public mention of Nevada's Area 51 as a site associated with aliens.